-Medical assistants primarily assist physicians and other healthcare professionals during tests, procedures, as well as office administrative tasks.
+Medical assistants primarily assist physicians and other healthcare professionals during tests and procedures, as well as perform office administrative tasks.
 Furthermore, they perform basic patient care including taking vital signs and assisting with activities of daily living.

 Registered nurses, on the other hand, are focused exclusively on patients and their care.
 RNs do not perform many administrative duties unless in a managerial role.

 In addition to providing basic patient care, nurses can perform procedures, such as starting intravenous lines and administering advanced medications like chemotherapy.
 Furthermore, nurses can become nationally certified in specific areas of nursing.

 Administer and monitor medications